Free Roof Inspections

 - How often should I have my roof inspected?

-- At a minimum, we recommend an annual inspection as part of a roof maintenance program, especially if your roof is over 10 years old.
+- At a minimum, we recommend an annual inspection by a licensed roof inspector near you as part of a roof maintenance program, especially if your roof is over 10 years old.

 - When should I have my roof inspected?